babybuddy/babybuddy/README.md

 - `next`: URL for the next set of results.
 - `previous`: URL for the previous set of results.
 - `results`: An array of the results of the request.

+For single entries, returns JSON data in the response body keyed by model field names.
+This will vary between models.

 ### `OPTIONS` Method